dougdesigner/mags/README.md

 The company_details table provides foundational company information, serving as a reference point for daily metrics and analysis.
 The daily_trading table captures market activity metrics, enabling detailed price and volume analysis.
 The magnificent7_metrics table focuses specifically on our key companies, while the concentration_metrics table provides market-wide perspective.
 The failed_collections table supports data quality monitoring and maintenance.

-After creating each table, verify its successful creation through the schema browser in the query editor.
+After creating each table by running the script, verify its successful creation through the schema browser in the query editor.
 The table should appear under the market_data schema with the specified structure.
 This verification ensures our foundation is properly established before proceeding with data loading operations.

-#### S3 Event Integration
+#### S3 Event Integration Configuration

-* S3 event integration setup
+Amazon Redshift's S3 event integration enables automatic data ingestion from our analytics pipeline output.
+This integration ensures timely and efficient loading of market data into our Redshift tables as new data becomes available in S3.

-Open the Amazon Redshift console and navigate to "S3 event integrations" in the left navigation pane Click "Create Amazon S3 event integration" and enter these recommended values:
+Begin by accessing the S3 event integrations section within the Amazon Redshift console.
+This configuration establishes an automated connection between our S3 data source and Redshift workspace.

-For the Integration Details:
+#### Integration Details Configuration

-Integration name: market-data-s3-integration
+When creating the S3 event integration, provide clear identifying information that documents the integration's purpose and scope.
+Enter the following details:

-(This name clearly indicates both the data type and integration type)
+For the integration name, use "market-data-s3-integration".
+This naming convention clearly identifies both the data type and integration purpose, making it easily recognizable for future maintenance and troubleshooting.

-Description: "Automatic ingestion of daily market data from S3 to Redshift for Magnificent 7 and S&P 500 analysis" (This description helps future users understand the purpose)
+Include a comprehensive description: "Automatic ingestion of daily market data from S3 to Redshift for Magnificent 7 and S&P 500 analysis".
+This description provides context for other team members who may need to understand or manage the integration.

-For the Source and Target:
+#### S3 Source and Redshift Serverless Target Configuration

-Source S3 bucket: Select your bucket containing the market data (This should be the bucket where your Lambda is writing the daily JSON files) For the S3 prefix, enter: analytics/
+The integration requires proper configuration of both the source data location and target Redshift environment.
+Configure these settings as follows:

-(This matches your Lambda's output path structure) Amazon Redshift data warehouse: Select your serverless workspace we just created (If the "Fix it for me" option appears for permissions, select it)
+1. Source configuration

-Review the configuration carefully.
-The integration will watch for new files within the folder: analytics/
+Select the S3 bucket containing your market data.
+This should be the bucket receiving output from your Lambda analytics pipeline `s3://magnificent7-market-data/analytics/`.

-* Auto-copy job configuration
+2. Target configuration
-Let me walk you through setting up COPY jobs for each of our tables.
-We'll need to create multiple COPY jobs since our Parquet data needs to be parsed differently for each table.
-Let's start with the most straightforward table and work our way up.
+Select your newly created Redshift serverless workspace.
+If prompted with a "Fix it for me" option for permissions, select it to automatically configure the necessary IAM permissions between S3 and Redshift.

-We we will setup our COPY jobs in the query editor:
+This integration establishes the foundation for automated data loading from S3 to Redshift, enabling efficient and timely updates to your market analysis data warehouse.
+The next section will cover the configuration of automated COPY commands to load data into your Redshift tables.

-Go to the Redshift console
+#### Configuring Automated S3 Data Loading with COPY Jobs

-Click "Query editor v2" in the left navigation
+The final step in our data pipeline configuration involves setting up automated COPY jobs to load data from S3 into our Redshift tables.
+We'll implement these jobs systematically, verifying functionality at each step to ensure reliable data loading.

-Select your serverless workspace
+Begin by accessing the Query Editor v2 in the Redshift console and connecting to your serverless workspace.
+We'll start with implementing COPY jobs for our core metrics tables.
+You can copy the following commands or open the [copy_jobs.ipynb](services/redshift/copy_jobs.ipynb) in the Redshift Query Editor v2.

-You'll see a blank query editor where we can write our COPY commands
+First, establish the concentration metrics loading process:

 ```sql
 COPY market_data.concentration_metrics